Girls and Video Games

 4. The Sims

-2. They have few controls.
+2. They have straightforward controls.
 From the five games in the list, four are controlled with four directions the most, and from these four, three follow the “left-right-rotate” scheme.
+They don’t force you to learn 100 commands in order to play (see Mechwarrior as an example of that category).

 3. With the exception of the Sims, they have very simple rules, are divided in stages and are not aggressive games towards the gamer.
-They don´t scare you, they don´t urge you to be alert, they don´t oblige you to learn 100 commands in order to play (see Mechwarrior as an example of that category).
+They don’t scare you, they don’t urge you to be alert.

-4. They aren´t repetitive.
+4. They aren’t repetitive.
 The situations change constantly and the puzzles always have something to offer, unlike killing zombie-from-hell after zombie-from-hell in Doom.

-5. The levels are short (with the exception of Lumines´ “challenge mode”, where the background and “tileset” change).
-The gratification is continuous and it´s given in short intervals of time.
+5. The levels are short (with the exception of Lumines’ “challenge mode”, where the background and “tileset” change).
+The gratification is continuous and it’s given in short intervals of time.
 Anyone who has played Panzer General knows that you can play for hours… and you still lose as soon as you lower your guard!

 With this I finish, for now, my second albeit the first one to be translated article on video game design.
 I hope to release more materials soon.
 I encourage you to add to the list the games that the girls you know like.